top of page

 A conversation with Jonathan Escoffery on Blackness and colorism in his short story collection "If I Survive You."

-Searching for Who We Want to Be: A Conversation with Trisha R. Thomas | Electric Literature
+Searching for Who We Want to Be: A Conversation with Trisha R. Thomas | The Rumpus

 A conversation with Trisha R. Thomas about her new book, What Passes as Love.